ljpatrick/marxpaint/magic/docs/README.txt

 Prerequisites

-     Tux Paint is written in the C programming language, and uses the Simple DirectMedia Layer library ('libSDL', or simply 'SDL').
+     Tux Paint is written in the C programming language, and uses the Simple DirectMedia Layer library ('libSDL', or simply 'SDL'; available from http://www.libsdl.org/).
 Therefore, for the moment at least, one must understand the C language and how to compile C-based programs.
      Familiarity with the SDL API is highly recommended, but some basic SDL concepts will be covered in this document.

    --------------------------------------------------------------------------